 One important concept in personal finance is financial independence.
 You are financially independent when you no longer need to work for a wage in order to support your standard of living.

 Well, you save enough money to create a portfolio of stocks and bonds which you can live off of instead of your wage.
 Turns out the money required to replace working for a living is quite substantial…

-These are all of the portfolio runs just plotted on top of each other.
+These are all of the portfolios runs just plotted on top of each other.
 I found a 98% success rate with the 4% rule.
 I’m not quite sure what results in the discrepancy.
 You can see that on the left side of the graph each portfolio starts at $1,000,000.
-On the right side you can see that results are very different.
+On the right side, you can see that results are very different.
 Sometimes you end up with $20,000,000, sometimes you go bust and end up with nothing.
-As a prospective retiree this chart looks pretty scary.
+As a prospective retiree, this chart looks pretty scary.

 You have to save $1,000,000 just to be able to spend $40,000, and then you still go bust a bunch!

 Sure sometimes you end up with way more money, but you’ll probably feel pretty stupid sticking hard to that $40,000 budget, then dying with $20 million in the bank.
 The number of busts are scary, many prospective early retiree’s try to be conservative they switch over to a 3% rule.
 This means that to spend $40,000 they’ll have to save over $1.3 million!
 This could mean adding a substantial amount of years to your working life.
 It could possibly mean that you don’t mind earning an extra house worth of money before retirement, but hey, then you don’t really need to worry about most of this.